DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 This process is much similar to the replication of DNA, except:

-• Since DNA molecules are double-stranded, theoretically any strand of DNA could be transcribed into the different RNA molecules, one complementary to each strand, Practically, only one of the DNA strands is used to transcribe any segment of DNA into RNA, as the orientation of the promoter indicates which strand will be transcribed.
+• Since DNA molecules are double-stranded, theoretically any strand of DNA could be transcribed into different RNA molecules, one complementary to each strand, Practically, only one of the DNA strands is used to transcribe any segment of DNA into RNA, as the orientation of the promoter indicates which strand will be transcribed.

 Transcription of mRNA in prokaryotes differs from that of eukaryotes, as follows: